 As with all of our Premium Kombuchas, tea is the main star and the main flavor factor.

 So here, it is during steeping, releasing all the fragrant oils.

 And here are some leaves after steeping.

-After about a week, we take out the Scoby and we strain our Kombucha to remove some floating yeasts and particles.
+After about a week, we take out the Scoby, and we strain our Kombucha to remove some floating yeasts and Scoby particles.

-That prevents our bottling machine from clogging up.
-So, we strain it but we do not filter it.
+So, we strain it, but we do not filter it.

-Filtration will remove beneficial yeasts and a big part of a flavor.
+Filtration removes the beneficial yeasts, and also a big part of the flavor.

 We just keep our Kombucha as natural as it can be.